shashank10081999/mlflow/README.md

 # mlflow
-This Repository has the mlflow scripts
+ -  In this Repository we applied mlflow in a simple project